thoughtram/blog/_posts/2015-12-31-angular2-master-class-at-ng-nl.md

 ---
 layout: post
-title:      "Angular 2 Jump Start at NG-NL 2016"
+title: Angular 2 Jump Start at NG-NL 2016

-date:       2015-12-31
+date: 2015-12-31T00:00:00.000Z
-updatedate: 2015-12-31
+updatedate: 2015-12-31T00:00:00.000Z
+summary: >-

-summary: "Next year the second edition of NG-NL, will happen again and we're even excited to announce that we'll join the conference as speakers!"
+  Next year the second edition of NG-NL, will happen again and we're even excited to announce that we'll join the conference as speakers!
 categories:
   - announcements
 author: pascal_precht
+related_posts:
+  - Understanding XOR with Keras and TensorFlow
+  - Announcing Angular 2 Master Class in Sydney
+  - Two-way Data Binding in Angular 2
+  - Resolving route data in Angular 2
+  - Beginning Machine Learning with Keras and TensorFlow
+  - Angular 2 Animations - Foundation Concepts

 ---

 This year, the very first Angular conference in Amsterdam took place and it was a huge success.
 The conference aims to be mainly driven by the community and focusses not only on technical, but also inspiring talks.
 Christoph and I have been part of it as speakers and we talked about [the best Angular yet](http://thoughtram.io/the-best-angular-yet/#/) which was really fun!